“This is the good part of my theories. You must continue this work.”

 Farnsworth is best known as the inventor of electronic television during the 1920s and 30s.
 During the course of two decades spent refining his seminal television patents, he learned a great deal about vacuums, the properties of electrons and other atomic particles and phenomena.
 From this unique body of knowledge, Farnsworth synthesized the principals of “inertial electrostatic confinement” (IEC) as a means of producing nuclear fusion.
 In the 1960s he developed a series of devices he dubbed “The Fusor” to prove his theories.

-The Fusor is an elegantly simple device that harnesses the properties of electrical fields to concentrate charged particles into the center of a spherical core not much larger than a softball.
+The Fusor is an elegantly simple device that harnesses the properties of electrical fields to concentrate charged particles into the center of a spherical core not much larger than a soccer ball.
 During the course of Farnsworth’s experiments in the 1960s, the Fusor produced fusion reactions of many minutes duration and neutron counts (the evidence of fusion) numbering in the billions per second.
 This is far more actual fusion than any other approach has produced before or since.

 3. A Reasonable Proposition

-There is no question that the Farnsworth Fusor produces fusion, and substantial amounts of it.
 Arguably, the Fusor produces more fusion, for longer periods, than any other method.
-Yet, the critical questions remains unanswered: Is the Fusor capable of producing enough fusion so that there is more energy coming out of the reaction than goes in to start it?
+Yet, the critical questions remains unanswered: Is the Fusor capable of achieving “ignition” – that exalted, elusive state where the reaction produces more energy than it takes to start it?
 Can such a reaction be sustained indefinitely?

-We are unshakeable in our conviction that the answer to both of these questions is “yes.”
 At the very least, the record shows that nobody can answer the question with an unequivocal “no” – least of all the people who have made certain in the decades since that the available funding for further research goes elsewhere.

 Simple logic seems to dictate that there is merit to revisiting the question.